-For graphic design, you need color accuracy to find out what the end product is going to look like, no matter if you are going to print your designs or display them on the TV, Monitors, or Smartphone screens.
+For graphic design, you need color accuracy for your visually demanding projects.
+You want to know exactly what the end product is going to look like, no matter if you are going to print your designs or display them on the TV, Monitors, or Smartphone screens.

-In addition, the type of panel will affect your viewing angle, or your ability to see accurate color from an angle.
-Since you probably won’t always be looking at your screen at a flat-on, 90-degree angle, this is important.
+In addition, the type of panel will affect your viewing angle, and your ability to see accurate colors from an angle.
+Since you, colleagues, or a client might be looking at your screen at suboptimal angles, this is crucial.

 First, let’s look at different color accuracy standards:

-- sRGB is the standard RGB color standard and the most commonly-listed metric.
+- sRGB is the default RGB color standard and the most commonly-listed metric.

 - Adobe RGB is a wider color standard that’s used for applications that will output their results in CMYK.
 It’s the most important metric for graphic designers.